Publications & Research Outputs

 Precision in Motion: Objective Hand-Tracking Kinematic Metrics Correlate With Reviewer-Assessed Robotic Surgical Skill – A Pilot Longitudinal Study

-Accepted oral presentation reporting pilot longitudinal data exploring the relationship between objective hand-tracking kinematic metrics and expert reviewer-assessed robotic surgical skill.
+Oral presentation of a pilot longitudinal study examining correlations between objective hand-tracking kinematic metrics and reviewer-assessed robotic surgical skill.

 About this presentation